Recruiting Top Talent

 make it about them

 Most people write position descriptions through the lens of what the candidate can do for them.
 Don't fall into this trap!
 That is not how you recruit top talent for your team.
 Yes, you should include minimum required qualifications, but the tone of your position description should focus on why the candidate will want to work on your team.
 In other words, it's not what's in it for you.
 It's what's in it for them.
 An example is included below.
-You can create a document like this, link it to your position posting in PDF format, and send it out to prospective candidates.
+You can create a document like the one below and link to your position posting from the document, and send it out to prospective candidates.

 "We all live under the same sky, but we don't all have the same horizon."